 From Figure 12, it can be seen that 50% of large spills occurred while the vessels were underway in open water; allisions, collisions and groundings account for 58% of the causes of these spills (Figure 13).
-These same causes account for an even higher percentage of spills

-(99%) when the vessels were underway in inland or restricted waters.
-Restricted waters include water areas in ports and harbours.
+These same causes account for an even higher percentage of spills (99%) when the vessels were underway in inland or

 Nine percent of large spills recorded occurred during loading or discharging activities (Figure 12) which normally take place in ports and oil terminals.
 Significantly more medium sized spills (29%) occurred during these operations.
-For large spills, 36% were caused by fires and explosions.
-In contrast, during loading and discharging, less than 5% of medium sized spills were caused by fires and explosions.
+For the large spills, 36% were caused by fires and explosions.
+In contrast, during loading and discharging, less than 4% of medium sized spills were caused by fires and explosions.
 In addition, 31% of large spills resulted from equipment failures compared to approximately 50% for medium spills (Figures 13 & 14).